CampusAI/CampusAI.github.io/_ml/data_mining/similar_items.md

 2. Hash each of the shingles into a 4B integer value and store them in a unique set.
 </blockquote>

+**NOTE**:
+- Similar documents will have more shingles in common
+- Paragraph re-ordering doesn't affect much the shingles set.
+- At this point we could pair-wise compare each document's set of shingles computing the **Jaccard similarity** between them.
+<span style="color:red">Nevertheless, for big documents this is too expensive:</span> $$O(N^2)$$ if done naively.

 {% include annotation.html %}
 **Example:** If text is `abcdab` and shingle length is $k=3$.
 - The shingles will be: `abc`, `bcd`, `cda`, `dab`